Graduate Student Associates

 Activities for the Year

-- GSAs participate in a monthly (virtual) workshop organized by the Mittal Institute in which they present their research to one another in rotation and receive feedback from the group
+- GSAs participate in monthly working group meetings organized by the Mittal Institute in which they present their research to one another in rotation and receive feedback from the group.
+Faculty and Research Fellows can be invited upon request

 - Present at the Mittal Institute’s Faculty Cabinet meeting as feasible and receive feedback from the group